web-platform-tests/interop/2024/planning-process.md

 Any proposal that gets a veto is immediately eliminated.

 Each proposal gets assigned points from each organization, according to their rank, and an ordered list of all remaining proposals is created.
-Where `X` is number of proposals that are ranked, and `Y` is the ranking a particular proposal gets from a certain organization, then that proposal gets `X-Y`  points from that organization.
+Where `X` is number of proposals that are ranked, and `Y` is the ranking a particular proposal gets from a certain organization, then that proposal gets `X-Y+1`  points from that organization.
 Once all 6 rankings are in for that proposal, the total points from all six organizations is known.
 If that proposal is not eliminated by a veto, then it has a certain number of points, and can be listed in order among the other proposals.

 For example, if there are 20 remaining proposals, each organization will choose a number 1, number 2, down to number 20.
 Let’s say a proposal for flying cars gets the following ranks: 1, 5, 7, 10, 14, 20.
 That will give it the following points: 20, 15, 13, 10, 6, 1 = 65 points total.